chef/automate/components/automate-chef-io/content/docs/client-runs.md

 ## Node List Table

 The node list table shows all nodes connected to Chef Automate.
-Filter the node list table by selecting any of the status tabs below the **Chef Client Run Status** box.
+Filter the node list table by selecting any of the status tabs below the **Chef Infra Client Run Status** box.
 Sort the nodes listed on the table by selecting the arrows to the right of the column headers: _Node Name_, _Check-In_, _Uptime_, _Platform_, _Environment_ or _Policy Group_.
-Selecting an entry in this table will take you to a _Node details_ page with more information about the Chef Client runs associated with this node.
+Selecting an entry in this table will take you to a _Node details_ page with more information about the Chef Infra Client runs associated with this node.

 A node may be present in this table without any associated run history.
 This situation happens when data retention settings erase the most recent run history for such a node.